christian-casecommons/aws-docs/content/cloudformation-resources/index.md

 We will get started by establishing a CloudFormation resources playbook that defines CloudFormation resources for **Demo Resources** account.

 1\.
-Clone the [AWS Starter](https://github.com/casecommons/aws-starter) to a local folder called `demo-cloudformation-resources` and the re-initialise the Git repository.
+Clone the [AWS Starter](https://github.com/casecommons/aws-starter) to a local folder called `demo-cloudformation-resources` and re-initialise the Git repository.

 ```bash
 $ git clone git@github.com:casecommons/aws-starter.git demo-cloudformation-resources